sonu28sharma99/ApnaBazaar.com/README.md

     2. add reducer to store.js
     3. use action in ProductScreen.js
     4. add /api/product/:id to backend api
+14. Handle Add To Cart Button
+    1. Handle Add To Cart in ProductScreen.js
+    2. create CartScreen.js
 15. Implement Add to Cart Action
     1. create addToCart constants, actions and reducers
     2. add reducer to store.js